"/> "/> "/> "/>

 Interview Tips for Job Seekers in the UK

-Expert Interview Advice from Recruitment Specialists at SERT
+Practical Advice from the Recruitment Experts at SERT

 How to Prepare for a Job Interview

-• Visit the company website and social media channels
+• Visit the company’s website and social media

-• Look at recent news, awards or partnerships
+• Look at recent news, projects or partnerships

 2. Tailor Your Answers to the Job Description

-• Task – What did you need to achieve?
+• Task – What needed to be done?

 • Action – What steps did you take?